cyst on balls

 The doctor may feel a small, round lump in the scrotum.
 However, a physical exam alone is not enough to confirm the diagnosis.

 Imaging techniques such as ultrasound can help differentiate an epididymal cyst from other types of testicular masses.
 Ultrasound can provide detailed images of the testicles and surrounding structures.
-Detailed testicular cyst pictures or spermatocele images by ultrasound help to identify the cyst in the epididymis head and assess its size and location.
+Detailed testicular cyst pictures or spermatocele images by ultrasound help to identify the cyst in epididymis head and assess its size and location.

 Early diagnosis helps in preventing serious complications such as testicular cancer.